-On August 22, 2017, our controlling shareholder, Arkin Dermatology, transferred an in-process research and development generic product candidate to us, in consideration of one ordinary share (two ordinary shares after giving effect to the stock split).
+On August 22, 2017, our controlling shareholder, Arkin Dermatology, transferred an in-process research and development generic product candidate to us, in consideration of one ordinary share.

 Loan Agreements with Our Controlling Shareholder

 Since January 1, 2014, we have received several loans in an aggregate principal amount of approximately \$65.35 million from Mr. Arkin, our controlling shareholder.
 These loans are denominated in U.S. dollars, bear no interest and are backed by a promissory note, or the Promissory Note.
 The Promissory Note is an unsecured note, has no repayment date and is subject to acceleration in certain events of default.